redji/AIDevsPrompt/README.md

  npm i
- provide your API_Key in prompt.js
+ rename .env-example to to .env, provide your API_KEY and OPEN_API_KEY node prompt.js
- node prompt.js